-In August of 1988 the “glam metal” band Cinderella released the song “You Don’t Know What You Got (‘Til it’s Gone).”
+In August of 1988, the “glam metal” band Cinderella released the song “You Don’t Know What You Got (‘Til it’s Gone).”
 While the song’s place in music history is up for debate, the song’s title is rather poignant when applied to one’s data.

-Fortuntately, there’s a simple solution that will help keep you safe from such an unpleasant choice… a backup plan.
+Fortunately, there’s a simple solution that will help keep you safe from such an unpleasant choice… a backup plan.

-Components of a data backup plan
+Components of a Data Backup Plan

 In its most basic form, any data backup plan has two components: